What is a Class Rep?

 What does a Class Rep do?

-Each Class Representative is required to attend a monthly meeting scheduled by the SRC External Vice-President.
+Each Class Representative is required to attend a monthly meeting scheduled by the SRC Vice-Presidents of Student Affairs and Downtown Affairs.
 Monthly meetings are an opportunity to voice classmates' concerns, opinions, ideas, and suggestions regarding college operations and social events.
 These meetings also give the Class Rep an opportunity to learn about the events and activities happening on campus, and most importantly, to relay that information back to their classmates.

 How is the Information Relayed Back to the Students?